 The IRS will begin accepting tax returns on Jan.
 27, with more than 150 million individual tax returns expected to be filed in 2020.
-The nation’s tax deadline will be April 15 this year for all taxpayers.
+Because of the COVID-19 pandemic, the nation’s tax deadline will be July 15 this year for all taxpayers.

 It's generally a good idea to file as early as is practical, as early filing not only can result in a speedier refund, but is also one of the best safeguards against fraudulent tax returns being filed in your name.